And, why Orange Marketing recommends Hubspot 100% over any other website CMS.

 Relying on a WordPress website for your marketing strategy means dealing with a complex tech stack.
 From hosting to SSL, CDN to CRM, and everything in between, this stack of tools requires constant maintenance and updates.
 It's like being trapped in an IT prison, where marketers have to rely on technical experts to keep everything running smoothly.
 This can be incredibly frustrating and time-consuming.

 And let's talk about the personalization features.
 HubSpot CMS knows your visitors better than they know themselves.
 It's like the Sherlock Holmes of CMSs, analyzing behaviors and serving content so tailored it's like a bespoke suit from Savile Row.
-Then there's the security—SSL certified and monitored around the clock.
+Then there's the security, like we mentioned above—HubSpot CMS is SSL certified and monitored around the clock.
 Because no one invited hackers to this party.

 Orange Marketing does not need to be so polite.
-We have stopped supporting WordPress websites and recommend that our customers migrate their existing websites over to HubSpot, and then when ready for an upgrade, they build it upon HubSpot’s new CMS.
+We have stopped supporting WordPress websites and recommend that our customers migrate their existing websites over to HubSpot CMS.